 If you want to dip the cookies in chocolate, make sure that the cookies are completely cool.
 I melt my chocolate in a glass measuring cup with a handle.
 You can use a double boiler over a pot of simmering water, but I have good luck just using the microwave.
 Start with 30 seconds at a time, and keep hearing for 30 seconds until you can stir the chocolate and it is smooth.

 Make sure that you do not have any water in the cup or on your spoon.
 If you get water in the melting chocolate it will “seize” up, or become gloppy and unusable.
-It has happened to me and you just have to toss the chocolate out start all over again.
+It has happened to me and you just have to toss the chocolate out and start all over again.

 Set out a cooling rack on top of plastic wrap or wax paper to catch the drips.
 You can dip the cookies in the chocolate or I used a spoon to pour it on so that the cookies did not break.
 Have fun and decorate with all kinds of sprinkles or what I used, sugar pearls.
-There are so many different colors and shape sprinkles the possibilities are limitless.Print
+There are so many different colors and sprinkle that the possibilities are limitless.Print

 - 2 cups of white flour